tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_codesamples_bestpractices.md

 &lt;/body&gt;
 &lt;/html&gt;
 </pre>
+{% endif %}

-<p>In this example, the <code>ajax</code> method from jQuery is used because it allows us to load a remote resource asynchronously.</p>
+In this example, the `ajax` method from jQuery is used because it allows us to load a remote resource asynchronously.

-<p>In the request, you submit the authorization through the header rather than directly in the endpoint path.
-The endpoint limits the days returned to 1 in order to increase the download speed.</p>
+In the request, you submit the authorization through a query string URL.
+The endpoint limits the days returned to 1 in order to increase the download speed.

-<p>For demonstration purposes, the response is assigned to the <code>response</code> argument of the <code>done</code> method, and then written out to the <code>surfheight</code> tag on the page.</p>
+For demonstration purposes, the response is assigned to the `response` argument of the `done` method, and then written out to the `surfheight` tag on the page.

-<p>We're just getting the surf height, but there's a lot of other data you could choose to display.</p>
+We're just getting the surf height, but there's a lot of other data you could choose to display.